zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/basic-configuration.md

       - host: cafe.example.com
     . . .
   ```
   When using this filed you need to create the `IngressClass` resource with the corresponding `name`.
-See Step 3 *Create an IngressClass resource* of the [Create Common Resources](/nginx-ingress-controller/installation/installation-with-manifests/#create-common-resources) section.
+See Step 3 *Create an IngressClass resource* of the [Create Common Resources](/nginx-ingress-controller/installation/installation-with-manifests/#2-create-common-resources) section.

 ## Restrictions

 The NGINX Ingress Controller imposes the following restrictions on Ingress resources:
 * When defining an Ingress resource, the `host` field is required.
 * The `host` value needs to be unique among all Ingress and VirtualServer resources unless the Ingress resource is a [mergeable minion](/nginx-ingress-controller/configuration/ingress-resources/cross-namespace-configuration/).
-See also [Handling Host Collisions](/nginx-ingress-controller/configuration/handling-host-collisions).
+See also [Handling Host and Listener Collisions](/nginx-ingress-controller/configuration/handling-host-and-listener-collisions).

 ## Advanced Configuration